myersm0/werkverzeichnis/README.md

 Sonata in D major, op.
 10 no. 3

 # Show movements for a piece:
-$ wv query beethoven op 2/1 -m
+$ wv query beethoven op 2/1 --movements
 1. Allegro
 2. Adagio
 3. Menuetto and Trio (Allegretto)